It’s likely you have met at least one mother who had a long labour that resulted in a c-section.

 During the pushing stage, lack of movement or lying on your back can prolong the process.
 Being in an upright position allows for the use of gravity and more pelvic space.
 It’s also less painful this way.
 Find out more benefits of giving birth upright in BellyBelly’s article, 9 huge benefits of giving birth upright.

-#5: Uncomfortable Labouring Environment
+Failure to progress point #5: Uncomfortable Labouring Environment

 Birth is a complex physiological process that we are only beginning to really understand.
 The many hormones involved mean nearly everything can impact the length of labour.
 Oxytocin, melatonin, adrenaline and endorphins are just some of the hormones involved in childbirth.